-The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any

-- wrongdoing in the workplace.
+The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
 In most cases you should not find it necessary to alert anyone externally.

-- The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
+The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
-The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
+The independent whistleblowing charity, Protect, operates a confidential helpline.
 They also have a list of prescribed regulators for reporting certain types of concern.
-Their contact details are at the end of this policy.

-- Whistleblowing concerns usually relate

-to the conduct of our employees,

-but they may sometimes relate to

-the actions of a third party, such as a

-customer, supplier or service provider.

-In some circumstances the law will

-protect you if you raise the matter with

-the third party directly.
-However, we

-encourage you to report such concerns

-internally first.
-You should contact your

-manager or one of the other individuals

-set out in paragraph 4 for guidance.
+Whistleblowing concerns usually relate to the conduct of our employees, but they may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.
+In some circumstances the law will protect you if you raise the matter with the third party directly.
+However, we encourage you to report such concerns internally first.
+You should contact your manager or one of the other individuals who have responsibility for this policy for guidance.